 Food & Beverage Entrepreneurship (B.S.)

-Applicants to the Business Studies or Food & Beverage Entrepreneurship online bachelor's degree programs must have earned an associate degree from an accredited institution prior to applying for admission to the bachelor's degree program.
+Applicants to the Food & Beverage Entrepreneurship online bachelor's degree program must have earned an associate degree in Culinary Arts or Baking & Pastry Arts from an accredited institution prior to applying for admission to the bachelor's degree program.

 All Other Bachelor's Degrees

 Applicants to any online bachelor's degree program not listed above must have successfully completed high school or equivalent education prior to applying for admission to the program.
 In addition, applicants must have completed two years of full-time work experience beyond the date of high school completion.

 Prior to being considered for admission into an online JWU graduate program, the following must be submitted:

 - A completed application for admission

 - Official or certified transcripts from all institutions attended, including bachelor's and master's degree conferral (if applicable).
 When a graduate program application is submitted prior to completing requirements for the bachelor's degree, Online Admissions will consider the application and, if admissible, will offer an acceptance pending submission of final transcript verifying bachelor's degree conferral.
-Without such verification, students will not be allowed to register for the current term or continue enrollment, and will be in jeopardy of losing their academic status with the university.
+Without such verification, students will not be allowed to register for the current semester or continue enrollment, and will be in jeopardy of losing their academic status with the university.

 - Statement of Purpose: An essay explaining your motivation, aptitude and goals related to graduate-level academic study

 - Two letters of recommendation from individuals qualified to attest to the applicant's potential for success at the graduate level of study.
 A Personal Reference Form may be substituted for the letters of recommendation.

 - A current résumé or CV (required for applicants for conditional acceptance; optional for other applicants)